 5. Target NWDAF accepts the analytics subscription transfer and takes over the analytics generation based on the information received from the source NWDAF.

-NOTE 3: If not yet done during a prepared analytics subscription transfer, the target NWDAF allocates a new Subscription Correlation ID to the received analytics subscriptions.
+NOTE 3: If not yet done during a prepared analytics subscription transfer, the target NWDAF allocates a new Subscription ID to the received analytics subscriptions.

-NOTE 4: The target NWDAF can already have received information on some/all of the analytics subscriptions as part of the prepared analytics subscription transfer request received in step 1 and, thus, can already have started to prepare for the analytics generation, e.g. by having already subscribed to relevant event notifications.
+NOTE 4: The target NWDAF might already have received information on some/all of the analytics subscriptions as part of the prepared analytics subscription transfer request received in step 1 and, thus, might already have started to prepare for the analytics generation, e.g. by having already subscribed to relevant event notifications.

 6. Target NWDAF informs the NWDAF service consumer about the successful analytics subscription transfer using a Nnwdaf_EventsSubscription_Notify request message.
-A new Subscription Correlation ID, which was assigned by the target NWDAF, is provided in the Subscription Correlation ID and the old Subscription Correlation Id, which was allocated by the source NWDAF, is provided in the Subscription Change Notification Correlation ID parameter of this message.
+A new Subscription ID, which was assigned by the target NWDAF, is provided in the Subscription ID and the old Subscription Id, which was allocated by the source NWDAF, is provided in the Old Subscription ID parameter of this message.

 NOTE 5: Notification correlation information in the Nnwdaf_EventsSubscription_Notify message allows the NWDAF service consumer to correlate the notifications to the initial subscription request made with the source NWDAF in step 0.